knodel/ev3-robot/README.md

 EV3-Robot Project
 -----------------

-Initial developed at the Technische Universität Dresden in 2015.
+Initial developed for a three day workshop at the Technische Universität Dresden.